JoeJHoward/PHP-SQL-Builder/README.md

 ## Query Builder

-Kanso's Query Builder allows you to programmatically build SQL queries without having to write giant SQL statements.
+PHP SQL Builder Query Builder allows you to programmatically build SQL queries without having to write giant SQL statements.

 Essentially, the Builder class is a chainable wrapper around the SQL syntax.
 All queries executed by the builder use prepared statements, thus mitigating the risk of SQL injections.